sijiawen/restaurants-vancouver/index.md

 - low socioeconomic restaurants tested in high socioeconomic model
 - high socioeconomic restaurants tested in low socioeconomic model

-Next, I built a Support Vector Graph for each model.
+Next, I built an SVM graph for each model.
 By looking at the results, I can evaluate how a restaurant would perform in a different socioeconoic environment.

 #### High Socioeconomic Restaurants in a Low Socioeconomic model